top of page

 • antimicrobial components

-3. Prescription Medications (If Needed)
+3. Pain Medications

 • Antibiotics are not used for dry sockets unless infection is actually present